-Nano Engineering program aims to develop produce undergraduate students with strong backgrounds in electrical, and biomedical chemical, materials engineering.
+Nano Engineering program aims to develop produce undergraduate students with strong backgrounds in biomedical chemical, electrical, and materials engineering.
 Medicine, plastic, materials research, and high performance electronics are just some of the many areas in which development on the nano scale are becoming a major force for technological improvement.
 Upon completion of their degree, our students form a unique and important human resource pool, capable of driving manufacturing and services industries towards future success.